 Stratocumulus

-These clouds form a low lumpy rolling mass, usually covering the whole sky, though often thin enough for the sun to filter through, light showers may precipitate from them, but these clouds usually dissipate in the afternoon, leaving a clear night sky.
-Altitude: 2.5 km or less (1.6 mile or less)
+These beautiful clouds form a low lumpy rolling mass, usually covering the whole sky, though often thin enough for the sun to filter through, light showers may precipitate from them, but these clouds usually dissipate in the afternoon, leaving a clear night sky.

 Stratus

-Altitude: Less than 2.5km (1.6 miles)
+altitude: Less than 2.5km (1.6 miles)

 Do it yourself weather forecasting opens up a whole new natural perspective to life outdoors.